brian14708/wh-briefings/presidential-actions/2021-03/2021-03-01-a-proclamation-on-national-colorectal-cancer-awareness-month-2021.md

 modified_time: 2021-03-01 17:04:33-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/03/01/a-proclamation-on-national-colorectal-cancer-awareness-month-2021/
 published_time: 2021-03-01 17:04:32-05:00
-title: A Proclamation on National Colorectal Cancer Awareness Month, 2021
+title: "A Proclamation on National Colorectal Cancer Awareness Month,\_2021"
 ---

 For my family, for the Vice President’s family, and for millions of